 In the evening at 8pm and 9.30pm, there is a free sound and light show in Marina Bay’s water.
 The best location to view the water spectacle is in front of the Marina Bay Sands Shoppes.
 Everybody sits on the steps in front of the mall and watches the show—such a great vibe.

 5. Go fun shopping at Orchard Street

-Orchard street is a long famous shopping street in Singapore with all the high-end brands.
-While a Rolex might be a little out of range as a budget traveller, we can still enjoy some fun shopping and window shopping.
-Nothing wrong with manifesting your goal purchases into the universe!
+Orchard Street is a long famous shopping street in Singapore with all the high-end brands.
+While a Rolex might be a little out of range as a budget traveler, we can still enjoy some fun shopping and window shopping.
+There is nothing wrong with manifesting your goal purchases into the universe!